charlesvill/ObsidianVault/Computer Science/Full Stack Dev/Git.md

 #### Deeper look at git (TOP)
+topics that I want to get better at:
+- retracting a commit and editing it
+- how commits should look like in their message length and content
 - topcis to cover:
 	- History-changing Git commands
 	- different ways of changing history